 In recent years you have told me that my incessant reading of books is the foundation of the problems I now face.
 Yes, I read a lot.
 Reading is a joy I revel in.
-I read quickly and I usually comprehend things quite easily. (though I am finding Science to be a much bigger challenge) Far from being the cause of my demise, books have opened up a world to me that I never knew existed.
+I read quickly and I usually comprehend things quite easily (though I am finding science to be a much bigger challenge).
+Far from being the cause of my demise, books have opened up a world to me that I never knew existed.
 Reading has allowed me to see life in all its shades and complexities.
 I can no more stop reading than I can stop eating.
-The passion for knowledge and truth remain strong in my being.
-In fact it is stronger now than it ever was in my days at Somerset Baptist Church.
+The passion for knowledge and truth remains strong in my being.
+In fact, it is stronger now than it ever was in my days at Somerset Baptist Church.

 Knowing all this, it is better for us to part company.
 I have many fond memories of the years we spent together.
 Let’s mutually remember the good times of the past and each continue down the path we have chosen.

-Rarer than a Ivory-billed woodpecker is a friendship that lasts a lifetime.
-26 years is a good run.
+Rarer than an Ivory-billed woodpecker is a friendship that lasts a lifetime.
+Twenty-six years is a good run.